cireli9/cnn/README.md

 # cnn
-CNN coded in Python from scratch
+LeNet CNN coded in Python from scratch (NumPy)